Please click on any of the following to go right to that information:

 The professional MBA program allows the scheduling of classes with maximum flexibility so students can progress through the program at their own pace, by taking as little as one class per semester or as many as five classes per semester, at times that are convenient to their work schedule.
 The program can be completed in as little as 16 months or as long as five years plus one semester.

 Online courses add additional flexibility.
 Students may complete all degree requirements online, or combine online and campus courses to broaden the choice of electives or to fit a business travel schedule or personal learning style.
 All the core courses are offered online in the fall and spring terms, with limited online offerings in the summer semester.
-Your choice of online electives is limited.
+Your choice of online electives and specializations is limited.

 For a list of MBA programs, see Program Curricula below.